 The PhD requires 48 credits at the 800 level.
 These 48 hours include a minimum of 12 dissertation credits.
 The 48 credits do not include any courses needed for demonstrating foreign language competency.
-Each student's program of study is supervised by a faculty committee.

-Upon completion of coursework, PhD students must pass a written and an oral candidacy examination, submit a dissertation prospectus, write a dissertation, and undergo an oral defense of the dissertation.
+Upon completion of coursework, PhD students must pass a written and oral candidacy examination, submit a dissertation prospectus, write a dissertation, and undergo an oral defense of the dissertation.